 [ Book online ]

 During the week, theoretical and practical classes are carefully mixed to facilitate intake of new concepts and allow participants an active role in learning.
-Upon completion of the course participants will be able to understand the difficulties of developing a numerical model for the solution of free surface flow and transport equations, and have become more confident users of software developed in this way.
+Upon completion of the course, participants will understand the difficulties of developing a numerical model for the solution of free surface flow and transport equations.
 The course also provides basic training for people interested in further development of such models.

 The course will provide delegates with the necessary skills to competently use computational hydraulics software to solve engineering problems: